SymfonyCasts/solid/sfcasts/recommendations.md

 In proud mode and you can see it's way faster 106 milliseconds sluts view to call.
 Hit that call graph and I'll close the other one.
 All right great.
 So a little more realistic.
-Hundred six milliseconds and now we are seeing a little bit more information PTO statement execute is actually the biggest deal before we look at this though.
+Hundred six milliseconds and now we are seeing a little bit more information `PDOStatement::execute()` is actually the biggest deal before we look at this though.

 No so we're here.
 I mean look at these recommendations I actually saw this over a